OmarSalah95/PM-Resources/GitFlow.md

 ### 12) Once MVP is complete make a commit with the commit message "mvp complete."
 And I'll check it out.

+### 13) Once MVP is complete Repeat steps 1-10 working on Stretch in a separate `"<firstname>Stretch"`.

-### 13) I will not be reviewing daily homework assignments until the next day.
+### 14) I will not be reviewing daily homework assignments until the next day.
 Check your e-mail to see when I've merged your request.